ENGLISH (ENGL)

 Transfer Credit: CSU; UC

-Introduction to comedy in literature and/or film.
+Comedy in literature, film, and popular culture.
 Examination of comic world view as well as comic structures, plots, characters, situations and language.
 Exploration of the social implications of comedy.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC